pmndrs/react-spring/readme.md

 ([Demo](https://codesandbox.io/embed/882njxpz29))

-Pass the `native` flag for more performance.
-The animations will now be applied *directly* to the dom through requestAnimationFrame and the component will only render when it receives new props.
-The flag is available for all primitives (Spring, Transition & Trail).
+Pass the `native` flag and the animations will now be applied *directly* to the dom through requestAnimationFrame.
+The component will only re-render when it receives new props.
+The flag is available for all primitives (Spring, Transition & Trail, Parallax is native by design).

 Just be aware of the following conditions: